Threekit/treble-legacy/docusaurus/docs/treble-react-threekit-provider.md

 ## Overview

-The `<ThreekitProvider />` initializes the Threekit API used by the various components in the Treble library.
+The `<ThreekitProvider />` initializes the Threekit API used by the various components and hooks in the Treble library.
 It should be wrapped around the portion of the React app where the Treble components and hooks are being used.

-The Threekit Provider requires the a `threekitConfig` object, which includes all the credentials related a the project and a `threekitEnv` value to specify which Threekit Environment to use.
+The Threekit Provider is where we pass in all our Threekit setup and initialization parameters that are used throughout our app.
+It takes the accepts the following props:

+- **Credentials** - Threekit credentials for the all environments that will be used
+- **Threekit Environment** - Which environment's credentials to use at runtime
+- **Player Config [Optional]** - Parameters that will be passed to the Threekit Player API for initialization
+- **Theme [Optional]** - Overrides to the default theme

+We normally organize the `credentials`, `playerConfig` and `theme` props into a single object called `threekitConfig` and pass that to the ThreekitProvider as a destructured prop,

+e.g. `<ThreeekitProvider {...threekitConfig}></ThreekitProvider>`

+however you can also pass the objects in as individual props...

+`<ThreekitProvider credentials={credentials} playerConfig={playerConfig}></ThreekitProvider>`

+You can find more details on each of these props below.

 ```jsx
 import React from 'react';